Analyst-Joan/US-Superstore-Sales-Performance/README.md

 - There were no missing values, empty cells or duplicates.

 ## Data Modelling
-The dataset was a single table.
-This is shown in the image below:
+The dataset was structured as a single flat table, containing all relevant fields needed for analysis.
+Since there were no relationships to define between multiple tables, there was no need for data modeling into a star or snowflake schema.
+This structure is shown in the image below:

 ![](Model.JPG)

 ## Data Exploration (EDA)